uclaacm/studio-intro-tutorials/Using Unity with GitHub Desktop/README.md

 * [GitHub Desktop](https://desktop.github.com/), signed in with your GitHub account
 * *NOT* the GitHub for Unity extension

+Note: We are not specifically recommending GitHub Desktop over other Git GUI clients or command line!
+It is just easier to write a more specialized guide rather than a generalized one, and much of the content is applicable generally as well.

 ---
 ## Why version control?